BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_05.md

 Head all the way back through the railnet and the slums to escape, then go to the Obsidia Ward Pokemon Center.
 The guy we saved earlier will give us *Department Store Sticker: Aron*.
 Very nice.

-!shop("Department Store 5F (Left)", ["Great Ball", "Super Potion", "Super Repel", "Full Heal", "Poké Doll"])
+!shop("Department Store 5F (Left)", ["Great Ball", "Super Potion", "Super Repel", "Full Heal", "Poke Doll"])

 The first buyable Great Balls and Super Repels?
 Sign me up.